Respiratory Syncytial Virus (RSV)

 Arexvy and Abrysvo are both Health Canada approved vaccines to prevent lower respiratory tract disease caused by RSV in people 60 and older.
 They are given as a single vaccine dose that provides multi-year protection.

-- Individuals 60 to 74 years of age who are also:
+- Adults 60 to 74 years of age who are also:

 - Residents of long-term care homes, Elder Care Lodges, or retirement homes including similar settings (e.g., co-located facilities)